hapax/hapax.github.io/assets/minimal-networks.md

 Software is a layer of instruction and abstraction above the hardware, telling the computer how to represent data and manipulate it to do useful things.

 In the soap bubble computer, the hardware is clearly the bubbles themselves, and local area minimisation a cheap operation by virtue of the laws of physics.
 The software is nothing more complicated than drilling nails, dipping, and waiting for bubbles to form.
+In terms of computers built out of physically interesting hardware, this is just the tip of the iceberg!
+The next revolution in computing will be the advent of *quantum computing*, but there also a sense in which black holes, DNA, and evolved organisms are all analogue computers like the soap bubbles.
+There are more computers in heaven and earth than are dreamt of in our philosophy.

 ---